-My only complaint about the pie was the top cracked a little, but other than that it was perfect.
+My only complaint about the pie is that the top cracked a little, but other than that it is perfect.

 - 16 pecan sandies cookies, crushed to make 1 ½ cups crumbs